MACCNYC/maccnyc.github.io/donate.md

 layout: simple-page
 ---

-MACC is no longer accepting financial donations.
+MACC is no longer accepting donations.